 Related Post: Why I'm Doing Stronger U While Pregnant

-My Must Have Pregnancy Workout Accessories and Gear
+My Must Have Second Trimester Pregnancy Gear

 - Reebok deck - I used a version of the Reebok deck at Orangetheory and knew I was going to want one at home for when I needed to start modifying.
 A Reebok deck is a multi use piece of equipment - it can be a step, a bench, an incline bench, as well as can be used to clip resistance bands on to.
 I like it that I can use it as I continue to grow (and after pregnancy) as a bench, as well as it helps me with pushups.